Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 The Breakdown

-Narcotics: Pit of Despair (1967 12 min excerpt) A hopeless and unconvincing 'trapped in the drug spiral' saga, with Kevin Tighe snared into a pot party run by a conniving pusher and his moll, who seduces our hero like Natasha in Rocky & Bullwinkle.
+Narcotics: Pit of Despair (1967 12 min excerpt) A hopeless and unconvincing "trapped in the drug spiral" saga, with Kevin Tighe snared into a pot party run by a conniving pusher.
+His moll seduces our hero like Natasha in Rocky & Bullwinkle.

-Barbituates: A Case Study, Heroin: A Case Study, Amphetamines: A Case Study (1969 Lockheed 2, 4 & 3 min) all use the same animated stills & testimony format as discussion starters.
+Barbituates: A Case Study, Heroin: A Case Study, Amphetamines: A Case Study (1969 Lockheed 2, 4 & 3 min) use the animated stills & testimony format as discussion starters.
 The heroin short gets heavy fast, with the narrator locked in a jail ward in hellish torment.
-As the notes point out, all of these use the same psychedelic images normally associated with LSD movies.
+As the notes point out, all of these use the kind of psychedelic images normally associated with LSD movies.

 Marijuana (1968 22 min.)
-Sonny Bono does indeed look really high in this cautionary tale that claims that grass is the first step to doom.
-I can testify that this in my high school this picture just confused straights like me, while the hipsters laughed their heads off.
+Sonny Bono does indeed look really high in a cautionary tale that claims that grass is the first step to doom.
+I can testify that in my high school this picture just confused straights like me, while the hipsters laughed their heads off.

-Social-Sex Attitudes in Adolescence (1953 McGraw-Hill/Crawley (Canadian) 17 min condensed b&w) Lorne Greene's narration is unexpectedly funny in this well-produced, earnest, and frank discussion about how being raised right prepares people for marriage.
-There's very good cute kids, & more stiff adults.
-In one very mature and well-handled scene, a mom finds dirty drawing in her son's notebook.
+Social-Sex Attitudes in Adolescence (1953 McGraw-Hill/Crawley (Canadian) 17 min condensed B&W) Lorne Greene's narration is unexpectedly funny in this well-produced, earnest, and frank discussion about how being raised right prepares people for marriage.
+Good cute kids, stiff adults.
+In one unexpectedly mature scene, a mom finds dirty drawing in her son's notebook.
 Two unmarrieds making out is presented without being condemned out of hand.
 For 1953, that's progressive.

-The ABC of Sex-Ed for Trainables (1975 20 min) This practically has the impact of Freaks.
-Meant to guide teachers in mental institutions, who must try to 'train' (not 'teach') those patients considered 'trainable', to know enough about their bodies and sex to neither be anti-social nor victimized in public.
-A sobering problem is addressed directly, with a counsellor coaching teachers in all the other names for a penis; any way of communicating with these unfortunate patients is to be seized upon.
-A harsh but honest narrator talks rough (to weed out the prudes among prospective teachers?) and shows some very dedicated teachers being simply marvellous, taking on a really tough job.
+The ABC of Sex-Ed for Trainables (1975 20 min) A film with the impact of Freaks.
+It's meant to guide teachers in mental institutions, who must try to train (not teach) those patients considered 'trainable', to know enough about their bodies and sex to neither be anti-social nor victimized in public.
+A sobering problem is addressed directly.
+A counselor coaches teachers in all the other names for a penis; any way of communicating with these unfortunate patients is to be seized upon.
+A harsh but honest narrator talks rough (to weed out the prudes among prospective teachers?) and shows some very dedicated teachers taking on a really tough job.
 Reenactments stress how sexual predators can prey upon the mentally impaired; the scenes with the real patients are disturbing but also full of hope.
-Very challenging stuff, but very interesting & worthwhile.
+Challenging stuff, but very worthwhile.

 Social Engineering 101